AbuRaihan32/diagPulse-client-side/README.md

  <br/>

 The technologies which i have used :
-   1. react.js     2. javaScript    3. tailwind    4. mongodb    5. express.js    6. node.js    7. firebase
+   1. react.js     2. javaScript    3. tailwindCss      4. firebase    5. react-router-dom    6. axios    7. tanstack query

 The npm package names which i have used for the challenges task: